Working For Accommodation and Pay in New Zealand: What Are Your Rights?

 Employment Trial Periods

 Employers in New Zealand can voluntarily give employees a trial period of up to 90 days, only if it has been agreed in writing in the employment agreement.
-(See section below about employment agreements).
+(See the section below about employment agreements).
 If you are dismissed during this period you can’t raise a personal grievance (official complaint) on the grounds that you think the dismissal was unjustified.
 You can, however, raise a personal grievance on other grounds, such as discrimination, harassment or unjustified action by the employer.

 MINIMUM WAGE in New Zealand